The Domino Problem of the Hyperbolic Plane for Regular Polygons: Pseudo-homogeneous tilings

-Because of the choice of the starting vertex, the above circular induction can be continued till the last vertex.
-This completes the induction when the in-degree of $v_{i}$ is $1$ and $2$.
-The case when $v_{i}$ is free is even easier.

-It is easy to see that a similar construction as $6$-tuple can be done for a $d$-tuple with $d> 6$, as the higher degree allows more flexibility in permuting the faces in a fan.
+A construction similar to the $6$-tuple case can be performed for a $d$-tuple with $d>6$; the higher degree provides additional flexibility in permuting faces within a fan.

-\textbf{Degree 5.} For a $5$-tuple $\mathfrak{k}=[k_1, k_2, k_3, k_4, k_5]$ with $k_i \geq 4$ for some $k_i$, we follow the inductive construction as in the case of degree $6$.
-Given a map of type $\mathfrak{k}$ on $X_k$, the only possible in-degree of a vertex on $\partial X_k$ is $0$ or $1$ (the possibility of degree $1$ and above is ruled out by the absence of triangle in $\mathfrak{k}$).
-Moreover, there is at least one free vertex, say $v$.
-Starting with a fan around $v$, the layer $X_{k+1}$ can be constructed as in the case of degree $6$.
-This completes the induction.
+\textbf{Degree 5.} For a $5$-tuple $\mathfrak{k}=[k_1, k_2, k_3, k_4, k_5]$ with either $k_3$ or $k_4 \geq 4$, we follow the inductive construction used in degree $6$ case.
+Given a tiling of type $\mathfrak{k}$ on $X_k$, the only possible in-degrees of a vertex on $\partial X_k$ is $0$ or $1$ (the possibility of degree $2$ and above is ruled out by the absence of triangles in $\mathfrak{k}$).
+Moreover, there must exist at least one free vertex, say $v$.
+Starting with a fan around $v$, the $(k+1)$-layered tiling $X_{k+1}$ can be constructed as in degree $6$ case, completing the induction.

-For $5$-tuples with triangle, we divide the discussion into several subcases in terms of the number triangles.
-The tuple $[3^5]$ is ruled out by the angle-sum condition.
+For $5$-tuples with triangles, we divide the discussion into several subcases in terms of the number of triangles present. \\ The tuple $[3^5]$ is ruled out by the angle-sum condition.